Short-Term Goals: A Step-by-Step Guide to Set SMART Personal Goals

 - Turn to page 22 of the TRACKTION Planner to set your first weekly goals;

-- Check out the TRACKTION Masterclass for more help integrating your short-term goals with the rest of your life; or
+- Check out the TRACKTION Masterclass for more help integrating your goals with the rest of your life; or

 - Leave a comment if you have any questions (and I’ll get back to you ASAP).